pyca/pynacl/docs/secret.rst

     #   good source of nonce is just 24 random bytes.
     nonce = nacl.utils.random(nacl.secret.SecretBox.NONCE_SIZE)

-    # Encrypt our message, it will be exactly 16 bytes longer than the original
+    # Encrypt our message, it will be exactly 40 bytes longer than the original
-    #   message as it stores authentication information alongside it.
+    #   message as it stores authentication information and nonce alongside it.
-    ciphertext = box.encrypt(message, nonce)
+    encrypted = box.encrypt(message, nonce)

     # Decrypt our message, an exception will be raised if the encryption was
     #   tampered with or there was otherwise an error.
-    plaintext = box.decrypt(ciphertext, nonce)
+    plaintext = box.decrypt(encrypted)

 Requirements